Runaway foster children broke into home, found guns and fired at deputies, sheriff says

 “As an agency, we serve alongside the various partners that make up Florida’s juvenile justice system, including law enforcement, the courts, state attorneys, and community providers to hold youth accountable for their actions,” the department said.

-The public defender for the 7th Circuit, Matthew Metz, said that his office had no immediate comment on behalf of the defendants.
-Metz said his office tends not to represent co-defendants and so will likely only serve as attorney to the person with the more serious case.
+Matthew Metz, public defender for the 7th Judicial Circuit, said his office had no immediate comment on behalf of the defendants.
+Metz said his office tends not to represent co-defendants and so will probably only serve as attorney to the person with the more serious case.

-Florida United Methodist Children’s Home did not immediately put The Post in touch with other advocates for the children, whom The Post is not naming because of their age.
+Florida United Methodist Children’s Home did not immediately put The Washington Post in touch with other advocates for the children, whom The Post is not naming because of their age.

-The defendants were reported missing just before 5 p.m. on Tuesday, according to law enforcement.
-Deputies scoured the area and learned that the boy is diabetic, did not have his medication and had reportedly hit a children’s home staffer with a stick, they said.
+The defendants were reported missing just before 5 p.m.
+Tuesday, according to law enforcement.
+Deputies scoured the area and learned that the boy is diabetic.
+He did not have his medication and had reportedly hit a children’s home staff member with a stick, they said.

-Then, authorities said that at about 7:30 p.m., a passerby reported the sound of breaking glass at a house just down the road from the group home.
+Authorities said that at about 7:30 p.m., a passerby reported the sound of breaking glass at a house just down the road from the group home.

-The children had broken into the property — aided by a crowbar, rocks and a shovel — and found a handgun, two shotguns, an AK-47 and ample ammunition, law enforcement said.
+The children had broken into the property with the aid of a crowbar, rocks and a shovel, and found a handgun, two shotguns, an AK-47 and ample ammunition, law enforcement said.
 Soon, they said, the defendants were both firing at deputies.

-Body camera and aerial footage shows deputies vocally reluctant to open fire as shots ring out while they surround the home.
+Body-camera and aerial footage shows deputies vocally reluctant to open fire as shots ring out while they surround the home.

-“Let’s not shoot these kids, man,” someone says over the radio, urging a deputy waiting behind a tree to just take cover.
+“Let’s not shoot these kids, man,” someone says over the radio, urging a deputy waiting behind a tree only to take cover.
 Later, deputies are told not to “escalate this any further.”

 After the girl is shot, authorities render aid as she wails.

-The officers involved will go on paid administrative leave per standard practices, the sheriff’s office said.
+The officers involved will go on paid administrative leave in accordance with standard practices, the sheriff’s office said.
 The Florida Department of Law Enforcement said it is reviewing the officers’ role in the incident and will present its case to the state attorney’s office.

 The boy and girl both face charges of armed burglary and attempted first-degree murder of a law enforcement officer, according to authorities.
 Prosecutors did not immediately respond to an inquiry on Wednesday.

-Law enforcement noted the children’s troubled pasts and said they have committed or threatened violence before.
+Law enforcement noted the children’s troubled pasts and said they have previously committed or threatened violence.
 The 12-year-old does not have a criminal record, the sheriff said, but he was suspended from school for several days in April after threatening to throw a brick at an administrator and later threatening to “kill a student … and spread his guts all over the bleachers.”
 He has been in foster care since 2016, Chitwood said.

 The 14-year-old was arrested in 2018 for stealing puppies, Chitwood said, and this April was charged for allegedly setting fires in a wooded lot that “became extremely close to several homes.”